|Title||Robert L. Penn|

 |Location||Archives and Special Collections, University Libraries, University of South Dakota.|

 Robert (Bobby) Penn was born in Omaha, Nebraska, on 3 May 1946.
-His father Arthur Penn was a registered member of the Omaha tribe, and his mother Cornelia Stead Penn was a registered member of the Rosebud Sioux Tribe.
+His father Arthur Penn was a member of the Omaha tribe, and his mother Cornelia Stead Penn was a member of the Rosebud Sioux Tribe.
 Due to familial difficulties, Penn and his siblings became wards of the state, and Penn spent most of his youth in boarding schools and foster homes.

 In 1966 Penn’s high school principal, aware of Penn’s interest in art, informed him of the Oscar Howe summer workshop.
 The principal encouraged Penn to apply, and Penn was accepted to the workshop, where he learned from nationally renowned, Yanktonai artist, Oscar Howe.
 This became an important moment in Penn’s life.